Apple Store

 Originally posted in 2002 by Betty Morgan, special features editor

-Don't you just love all the choices for carrying our new iBooks and PowerBooks?
+Don't you just love all the choices for carrying Apple laptops?
 But those choices can be confusing and expensive if the wrong item is selected.
 I try to save my back as much as possible, yet look stylish!
-I know that our PowerBooks are light, but with all my other STUFF the bag gets heavier and heavier.
+I know that our laptops are light, but with all my other STUFF the bag gets heavier and heavier.
 And of course, whatever one of us gets the other wants one too.
 "What about me?" can be heard echoing in our offices.

 Besides the aesthetics of looking good and having a workable style, our computer cases have to match our outfits.
 Therefore, BLACK is the standard color for the Mac Guru, Rob-ART, and me.
 To tell the cases apart when we travel, I put a red silk ribbon on my gear.